 On July 27, 2015, the U.S. Tax Court (the "Court") issued an opinion in Altera Corp. v.
 Commissioner related to the treatment of stock-based compensation expense in an intercompany cost-sharing arrangement.
 A final decision was entered by the Court on December 1, 2015.
 In its opinion, the Court accepted Altera's position of excluding stock-based compensation from its cost-sharing arrangement and concluded that the related U.S. Treasury Regulations were invalid.
 In February 2016, the U.S. Internal Revenue Service (the "IRS") appealed the decision to the U.S Court of Appeals for the Ninth Circuit.
-Although the IRS has appealed the decision, and the U.S. Treasury has not withdrawn the requirement to include stock-based compensation from its regulations, based on the facts and circumstances of the Tax Court Case, the Company believes that it is more likely than not that the Tax Court decision will be upheld and has recognized a benefit in its financial statements of \$33.1 million.
-This change to cost-sharing is expected to increase the Company's cumulative foreign earnings at the time of final resolution of the case.
-As such, the Company has accrued a deferred tax liability of \$31.2 million for the U.S. tax cost of potential repatriation of the associated foreign earnings because at this time, the Company cannot reasonably conclude that it will have the ability and intent to indefinitely reinvest these contingent earnings.
+Although the IRS has appealed the decision, and the U.S. Treasury has not withdrawn the requirement to include stock-based compensation from its regulations, based on the facts and circumstances of the Tax Court Case, the Company believes that it is more likely than not that the Tax Court decision will be upheld.
+As of the end of fiscal 2017, after revaluation to the new U.S. federal tax rate under the Tax Act, the Company's financial statements reflect a deferred tax asset for this item of \$22.0 million.
+Also as a result of the enactment of the Tax Act, the Company has reversed the deferred tax liability of \$39.4 million it had previously recorded for the U.S. tax cost of potential repatriation of the associated foreign earnings.
 The Company will continue to monitor ongoing developments and potential impacts to its Consolidated Financial Statements.

 The Company's operations in Singapore are subject to reduced tax rates through June 30, 2019, as long as certain conditions are met.
-The income tax benefit from the reduced Singapore tax rate reflected in earnings was approximately \$7.7 million (representing \$0.18 per diluted share) in fiscal 2016, approximately \$14.4 million (representing \$0.34 per diluted share) in fiscal 2015 and approximately \$2.0 million (representing \$0.05 per diluted share) in fiscal 2014.
+Without the impact of the one-time Transition Tax, the income tax benefit from the reduced Singapore tax rate reflected in earnings was approximately \$11.0 million (representing \$0.25 per diluted share) in fiscal 2017, approximately \$7.7 million (representing \$0.18 per diluted share) in fiscal 2016 and approximately \$14.4 million (representing \$0.34 per diluted share) in fiscal 2015.